top of page

 • Private Piano Lessons

-Mario Monteros
+Mario Monteros - Piano

 Born in Argentina, Mario started his music studies in the city of Mar del Plata, Buenos Aires, at the age of thirteen.
 He obtained his first degree in Piano Performance from Luis Gianneo Conservatory of Music in 2008.
 From 2003 to 2009, he studied privately with the renowned Italian-Argentinian pedagogue Antonio De Raco in Buenos Aires.